LiorSinai/liorsinai.github.io/_posts/2020-06-26-scramble-puzzle.md

 This algorithm very effectively cuts down the search space.
 If a piece does not fit in the *k*th position, then all arrangements with the piece in that position are skipped.
-So if for example, a piece does not fit in position _k=1_, then all $4(4^7 7!)$ arrangements with the piece in this position - 1.4% of the total search space - are skipped.
+So if for example, a piece does not fit in position _k=1_, then all $4(4^7 7!)$ arrangements with the piece in this position are skipped.
+That's 1.4% of the total search space.

 ## The Python code